LalaChristl/GoodDeeds/README.md

 ## More about us

 We are a group of students persuing our certificate for Full-Stack Web Development.
-This is our final project that will bring us to the cpmpletion of our course.
+This is our final project that will bring us to the completion of our course.
 We hope you enjoy our website!